AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 >
 >In a headless Adobe Commerce instance, you can only use Real-Time CDP audiences for cart price rules.
 Dynamic blocks are not supported currently.

-You can activate audiences in a headless Adobe Commerce instance, such as AEM, PWA, and so on.
+You can activate audiences in a headless Adobe Commerce instance, such as AEM and PWA.
 A headless storefront communicates to the Experience Platform through the [Commerce Integration Framework (CIF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
 The framework provides a server-side API that is implemented using GraphQL.
 Audience information, like which segment a shopper belongs to, is passed to Commerce through a GraphQL header parameter named: `aep-segments-membership`.

 The overall architecture is as follows:

 ![Sending Data from Headless Storefront to Backend](./assets/aem-commerce-architecture.png)

-After you [install](#install-the-extension) and [configure](#configure-the-extension) the extension, the AEP Web SDK contains the audience information in the form of segment membership.
+After you [install](#install-the-extension) and [configure](#configure-the-extension) the extension, the Experience Platform Web SDK contains the audience information in the form of segment membership.

 To capture those segment memberships from the SDK, see this [code snippet](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/custom-personalization.html#example-response-for-custom-personalization-with-attributes).